m0090-dev/eec/README.md

 Restart a running environment.

 Example:
-eec restart --tag dev
+eec restart

 Effect:
-- Stops and restarts the `dev` environment
+- Stops and restarts
 - Relies on the **background utility `eec-deleter`** for proper state management and cleanup

 ---